1. Federated Hermes Limited (“Company”) Remuneration Policy

 - To promote sound and effective risk management.

-- To ensure remuneration is linked to investment, business, personal performance and corporate behaviours measured over the short, medium and long term.
+- To ensure remuneration is linked to investment, business, personal performance and corporate behaviours for all employees, and where appropriate measured over the short, medium and long term.

-- To differentiate and reward strong performance and demonstration of corporate behaviours and to proactively manage poor performance and behaviours not aligned to the corporate values.
+- To differentiate and reward strong performance and demonstration of behaviours and to proactively manage poor performance and behaviours not aligned to our values.

-- To deliver reward programs which are transparent, simple to administer and affordable to the Company.
+- To deliver reward programs which are transparent, simple to administer and affordable.

 - To deliver compensation and benefit strategies which have the oversight and approval of our Remuneration Committee.

-Regulation requires the Company to identify the categories of staff whose professional activities have a material impact on the risk profile of the Company.
+Regulation requires the Company to identify the employees whose professional activities have a material impact on the risk profile of the Company.

-The Remuneration Committee is constituted as a Committee of the Board of Hermes Fund Managers Limited.
-Membership of the Remuneration Committee is formed by the Chairman of Company and other Directors (both Executive and Non-Executive) who are appointed in line with the business needs of the organisation.
+The Remuneration Committee is constituted as an independent Committee of the Board of Federated Hermes Limited.
+Membership of the Remuneration Committee is formed by the Chair of Company and other Directors (both Executive and Non-Executive) who are appointed in line with business needs.

-On an annual basis the Board will review the terms of this Remuneration Policy and assess whether its overall remuneration system operates as intended and is compliant with the obligations on remuneration policy as set out in the AIFMD and the UCITS Directive.
+On an annual basis the Board will review the terms of this Remuneration Policy and assess whether its overall remuneration framework operates as intended and is compliant with the obligations on remuneration policy as set out in the Alternative Investment Fund Managers Directive (“AIFMD”), Undertakings for Collective Investment in Transferable Securities (“UCITS”), the Investment Firms Prudential Regime (“IFPR”) and the Markets in Financial Instruments Directive (“MiFID II”).
+Where applicable, under the rules of delegation, either the UCITS requirements will apply to delegates or they will be subject to an equally effective regime.
 The Remuneration Policy will be updated by the Board as and when required.